Skip to content

 Elderly

-Elderly patients often need a bit of extra help when getting on and off the toilet, making a firm grip and stable base invaluable.
-Our Toilet Riser with Arms adds an extra 3.5” to standard or elongated toilet seats, and stays stable with a smooth plastic base that installs under a regular toilet seat with included screws.
+Elderly patients often require a bit of assistance when getting on and off the toilet, making a firm grip and stable base invaluable.
+Our toilet riser with arms adds an additional 3.5” to standard or elongated toilet seats, and stays stable with a smooth plastic base that installs under a regular toilet seat with included screws.
 Aluminum handles with foam padding are attached with brass pins, giving elderly users a firm grip during transfers.

 Toilet Safety Frame